mlochbaum/BQN/doc/selfcmp.md

         ⊒ / 2‿3‿4

 A more efficient way when `⊒` doesn't have a fast implementation is `` /(¯1⊸⊑↕⊸-⊏⟜»)+` ``, but that's clearly quite a bit more complicated.

-### Deduplicate

-*There's also an [APL Wiki page](https://aplwiki.com/wiki/Unique) on this function.*

-Deduplicate removes every major cell from the argument that matches an earlier cell, resulting in an array with the same rank but possibly a shorter length.
-It might also be described as returning the unique major cells of the argument, ordered by first occurrence.
-Deduplicate [Under](under.md) Reverse (`⍷⌾⌽`) orders by last occurrence instead.

-        ⍷ >"take"‿"drop"‿"drop"‿"pick"‿"take"‿"take"

-        ⍷⌾⌽ >"take"‿"drop"‿"drop"‿"pick"‿"take"‿"take"

-The relationship between Classify and Deduplicate is discussed [above](#classify-and-deduplicate).